thomasafroo/Thermometer-Arduino/README.md

 # Thermometer-Arduino
-Displaying temperature data from a thermistor on a LCD display
+Displaying temperature data from a thermistor on a LCD display.

+Parts:
+*